retroaalto/atOS/SOURCE/COMPILER/README.md

 Compiler compiles into assembly, and assembler assembles assembly into binary

-When compiling the compiler, it will output the program found inside atOS-RT: `ATLC.BIN`
+When compiling the compiler, it will output the program found inside atOS: `ATLC.BIN`